philbudiman/website/src/posts/a-new-blog.md

 I thought back to the opening scene of The Social Network, where—reeling from a breakup—Zuck drowns his sorrows, comes up with the idea for Facemash, and live-blogs the entire coding spree.

 Now, I don’t plan on blogging anything nearly as dramatic, but the idea stuck.
 A blog felt like the perfect addition—not just as a space to write, but as an interesting engineering challenge to build.

+---

+Note: If you were expecting _A New Blog_ on the poster, I regret to inform you that OpenAI has thwarted my artistic vision.
+The free tier strikes back.